kiskoza/motion-led/README.md

-# ESP8266 Webpack Template
+# ESP8266 Motion Led

-If it works, it ain't stupid
+Turn on / off a led strip with a motion detector.

 ## Getting Started